aospapp/aosp/external/pigweed/pw_rpc/docs.rst

 Client unit testing in C++
 --------------------------
 ``pw_rpc`` supports invoking RPCs, simulating server responses, and checking what packets are sent by an RPC client in tests.
-Both raw and Nanopb interfaces are supported.
-Code that uses the raw API may be tested with the Nanopb test helpers, and vice versa.
+Raw, Nanopb and Pwpb interfaces are supported.
+Code that uses the raw API may be tested with the raw test helpers, and vice versa.
+The Nanopb and Pwpb APIs also provides a test helper with a real client-server pair that supports testing of asynchronous messaging.

-To test code that invokes RPCs, declare a ``RawClientTestContext`` or ``NanopbClientTestContext``.
+To test sychronous code that invokes RPCs, declare a ``RawClientTestContext``, ``PwpbClientTestContext``,  or ``NanopbClientTestContext``.
 These test context objects provide a preconfigured RPC client, channel, server fake, and buffer for encoding packets.

-These test classes are defined in ``pw_rpc/raw/client_testing.h`` and ``pw_rpc/nanopb/client_testing.h``.
+These test classes are defined in ``pw_rpc/raw/client_testing.h``, ``pw_rpc/pwpb/client_testing.h``, or ``pw_rpc/nanopb/client_testing.h``.

 Use the context's ``client()`` and ``channel()`` to invoke RPCs.
 Use the context's ``server()`` to simulate responses.
 To verify that the client sent the